1. Welcome to Note

 Upload to Ableton Cloud Option.

-Once uploaded to Ableton Cloud, the Set will be available in Live’s browser in the Cloud folder in Places, as well as any instances of Note on other iOS devices that are logged into Cloud with the same registered email address.
+Once uploaded to Ableton Cloud, the Set will be available in Live’s browser in the Cloud folder in Places, as well as any instances of Note on other devices that are logged into Cloud with the same registered email address.

 You will also see the Set has been moved to the Ableton Cloud section of the Set Library in Note.